Introduction to MS Word 2010

 Option 3: Using the Desktop Icon

-If available, double-click the Microsoft Word icon from the desktop.
+If available, double-click the Microsoft Word icon on the desktop.

 Provide large, printed visual instructions for students to follow later.